zEuS0390/ppe-detection-for-construction-site-safety/README.md

-# Web API Server with PPE Detection for Construction Safety in Raspberry Pi
+# Application Server with PPE Detection for Construction Safety in Raspberry Pi
-This is the official repository of our web api server, whicih is part of the whole system in our prototype on project design.
+This is the official repository of our application server, which is part of the whole system in our prototype on project design.
 The server act as the gateway for communication between Raspberry Pi and mobile application.
-It provides information about the detected PPE worker violators and they could be requested by the mobile application through HTTP via RESTful API.
+It provides information about the detected PPE worker violations and they could be obtained by the mobile application through lightweight messaging protocol.

 ## Members
 - Zeus James Baltazar (Intelligent Systems)